 Develop a Study Plan

 As you embark on your GMAT journey, the first step should be to establish a basic familiarity with the GMAT and its question types.
-The next step is to take a diagnostic test to determine your current scoring potential and to better identify your strengths and weaknesses.
-For this, we recommend the free official GMATPrep software.
-Although GMATPrep contains only two tests (not counting the paid Exam Pack 1 add-on), and some companies therefore suggest that you save both tests for later, we see no harm in taking one of the tests early on.
+The next step is to take a full-length practice test to determine your current scoring potential and to better identify your strengths and weaknesses.
+For this, we recommend the free GMAT Official Practice Exam platform.
+We suggest taking one of the tests early on to get accurate scoring data.
 You can retake the test later and will probably see mostly different questions on this adaptive test because your skills will have improved.
-Furthermore, you will have done so much practice before retaking the test that you probably won’t remember repeat questions.
+Furthermore, you can purchase four additional Official GMAT exams when needed.

 At this point, you can decide what preparation option will work best for you.
 Think carefully about which preparation method will work best given your development needs, schedule, and learning preferences.
 Also consider how far away you are from your target GMAT score.
 To boost your chances for acceptance, we recommend that you target a GMAT score above the median scores for the business schools to which you want to apply.
 Once you settle on a preparation option, select an offering of the highest quality that matches your learning style.